 We are purely not-for-profit and are motivated by seeing the lives of people improved.

-All individuals who are associated with Logged On – Foundation office holders, volunteers and members – do so because they share our vision and want to make a difference.
+All individuals who are associated with Logged On – office holders, volunteers and members – do so because they share our vision and want to make a difference.

 We work in partnership and dialogue with local schools and communities to conceptualise and design programs to meet local needs and solve local problems.
 Local ownership is central to our approach and we understand that success comes from initiatives that are locally driven.